 Tuesday’s announcement, headlined by Prime Minister Justin Trudeau, will see Google Canada move its headquarters to anchor the development in the city’s port lands area.

-“This will create a test bed for new technologies in Quayside,” Trudeau said.
+An artist’s rendering shows what Sidewalk Toronto will look like when it is complete.
+(Sidewalk Toronto)“This will create a test bed for new technologies in Quayside,” Trudeau said.
 “Technologies that will help us build smarter, greener, more inclusive cities which we hope to see scale across Toronto’s eastern waterfront and eventually in other parts of Canada and around the world.”

 Few specifics of the development were available, but Sidewalk said the area will be a hub for urban innovation built “from the internet up” that will tap into Toronto’s tech sector to ultimately “improve the quality of city life.”